TheCakeIsNaOH/choco-remixer/README.md

 - If continuously re-running for development or bug fixing, use the `-skipRepoCheck` switch, so as to not get rate limited by chocolatey.org

+## Adding support for more packages

+See [ADDING_PACKAGES.md](https://github.com/TheCakeIsNaOH/choco-remixer/blob/master/ADDING_PACKAGES.md) for more information on how to add support for another package.
+PRs welcome, see [CONTRIBUTING.md](https://github.com/TheCakeIsNaOH/choco-remixer/blob/master/CONTRIBUTING.md) for more information

+Otherwise, open an [issue](https://github.com/TheCakeIsNaOH/choco-remixer/issues/new) to see if someone else is willing to add support.

 ## Caveats

 - I am still actively developing this, I make no promises that it is %100 stable.